Patience-Fuglo/quant-greeks-cli/README.md

 ## Features

 - **Black-Scholes Greeks Calculator:** Computes Delta, Gamma, Vega, Theta, and Rho
+- **Binomial and Black-Scholes Option Pricing:** Supports both models; Binomial supports American and European options
+- **Implied Volatility Calculator:** Computes the implied volatility given a market price for a European option
 - **Simple CLI:** Run calculations from your terminal with intuitive arguments
 - **100% Test Coverage:** Every calculation is unit tested for accuracy
 - **CI/CD:** Integrated with GitHub Actions for continuous testing and reliability